North America In-flight Catering Services Market Analysis by Mordor Intelligence

 Rebound in Air-Passenger Traffic and Long-Haul Capacity Additions

-According to IATA's report for the entire year of 2024, international traffic surpassed the 2019 benchmark by a mere 0.5%.
-While the combined total traffic (encompassing both domestic and international) exceeded 2019 figures by 3.8%.[1]Federal Aviation Administration, “FAA Aerospace Forecast 2024-2044,” faa.gov Airlines are therefore pushing capacity toward transoceanic sectors where meal service is mandatory, and yields run higher than short-hauls.
+According to IATA's year-end report for 2024, international traffic surpassed the 2019 benchmark by just 0.5%.
+The combined total traffic (domestic and international) exceeded 2019 figures by 3.8%.[1]Federal Aviation Administration, “FAA Aerospace Forecast 2024-2044,” faa.gov Airlines are therefore pushing capacity toward transoceanic sectors where meal service is mandatory, and yields are higher than on short-haul flights.
 In the summer of 2025, North America boasted a seat capacity of 793 million.
 As Canadian gateways increased their flight frequencies and Mexican leisure routes expanded, demand for catering services became concentrated at airports with limited kitchen facilities.
 The FAA projects system revenue passenger miles will grow 2.8% annually through 2045, implying longer average stage lengths that favor caterers able to scale multi-course service economically.
-Suppliers lacking fresh-frozen networks or multi-cuisine certification risk displacement on expanding long-haul corridors.
+Suppliers lacking fresh-frozen networks or multi-cuisine certification risk displacement as long-haul corridors expand.

 Premiumization of Onboard Experience to Differentiate Airline Brands